PeachyDB-Inc/PeachyDB/PerformanceMonitoring.md

 - **num-async-iowaits**: Number of times an execution thread waited for i/o issued by a different thread.

-- **num-forced-drains**: Dirty buffer ring full and forced to be drained inline with execution thread.
+- **num-forced-drains**: Internal buffer ring full and forced to be drained inline with execution thread.
+Note that this different from num-dirtyring-drains.
+It should not happen much at all in a normally running database server.

 - **num-prefetched-pages**: Number of pages prefetched by prefetching threads.
 If prefetching is working properly, it should reduce both `num-sync-io` and `num-async-iowaits`.
 The goal of prefetching pages is to avoid having running transactions run into i/o waits for pages.